 This measure characterizes:

+New Construction:

+The installation of a new residential sized (<= 65,000 Btu/hr) Air Source Heat Pump system meeting ENERGY STAR efficiency standards presented below in a new home.

+Note the baseline in this case should be determined via EM&V and the algorithms are provided to allow savings to be calculated from any baseline condition.

 Time of Sale:

-The installation of a new residential sized (<= 65,000 Btu/hr) air source heat pump that is more efficient than required by federal standards.
-This could relate to the replacement of an existing unit at the end of its useful life, or the installation of a new system in a new home.
+The installation of a new residential sized (<= 65,000 Btu/hr) Air Source Heat Pump that is more efficient than required by federal standards.
+This relates to the replacement of an existing unit at the end of its useful life.